Odoardo Ceccarelli: Life and career

-From the earliest years of his career Ceccarelli was described in some records as a tenor and in others a bass.
+From the earliest years of his career, Ceccarelli was described in some records as a tenor and in others as a bass.
 The musicologist Alberto Iesuè has speculated that his true voice type was probably a bass and that he sang tenor parts in falsetto.
 However, in Tenor: History of a Voice, John Potter refers to a type of voice with an extended register which he calls "tenor-bass" and notes that several other virtuoso singers of the 17th century who were described as tenors by their contemporaries could also sing in the bass register.
 A similar view on the existence of this voice type has been expressed by Rodolfo Celletti.

 Ceccarelli retired from the Sistine Choir in 1658.
 He spent his later years as a prominent member of the Confraternity of the Most Holy Crucifix and served as maestro di cappella of its associated church, San Marcello, until 1667.
 He died on 7 March 1668.
 His funeral was held two days later at Santa Maria Maddalena.
 In his will, he left most of his money and possessions to the confraternity.
 According to his entry in the Großes Sängerlexikon, Ceccarelli had become a priest in 1641.
 In his 1710 history of the Sistine Chapel Choir, Andrea Adami refers to him as "Rev. Odoardo Ceccarelli".

 Compositions and writings

 Ceccarelli composed several pieces of music, including a lyric drama in Latin for four sopranos and chorus, an idyll in Italian for five voices, and a cantata for soprano and bass, Ecco il re del cielo immenso.
 However, the only extant score is Ecco il re del cielo immenso, which is held in the Biblioteca Casanatense.
 In 1634, at the request of Pope Urban VIII, he began work with Sante Naldini, Stefano Landi, and Gregorio Allegri to adapt the vocal music of older breviaries and to improve and annotate the texts of Palestrina's vocal music.
 The result of their work, Hymni Sacri in Breviario Romano, was published in 1644.

 Described by Adami, Liberati, and Fétis as an erudite man of letters and an excellent writer of poetic texts for music in both Latin and Italian, Ceccarelli also authored two prose works on images of the Virgin Mary in Rome, both published in 1647.
 La miracolosa imagine della Madonna delle Gratie depinta da S. Luca describes an image of Mary in Santa Maria della Consolazione purportedly painted by Saint Luke and the miracles associated with it.
-Breve racconto della manifestatione della devotissima imagine della santissima Vergine describes the restoration of a fresco depicting Mary in the portico of Sant'Apollinare which survived the Sack of Rome in 1527 because the priests had it plastered over to hide it from the invaders.
+Breve racconto della manifestatione della devotissima imagine della santissima Vergine describes the restoration of a fresco depicting Mary in the portico of Sant'Apollinare, which survived the Sack of Rome in 1527 because the priests had it plastered over to hide it from the invaders.